PDC-support/hpc-intro-retired/_episodes/09-scheduling.md

 >   running `hostname` (without `srun`), is it what you expected?**
 {: .challenge}

-> ## What Slurm environment variables have been set?
+> ## What SLURM environment variables have been set?
 >
 > - **Try typing `echo $SLUR` and press `Tab` key a couple of times for autocompletion.**
 > - **Print out (`echo`) a few of the variables.**